julibennett/Project_1_SpellingBee/README.md

 ## Show Your Support!

 Feedback is greatly appreciated!
-Please feel free to contribute, create, an issue, or ask any questions!
+Please feel free to contribute, create an issue, or ask any questions!

 Please leave a ⭐️ if you like this project!
 Thanks for viewing!